-Level 2 is the good use-case of REST principles, which advocate using different verbs based on the HTTP request methods and the system can have multiple resources.
+Level 2 is the excellent use-case of REST principles, which advocate using different verbs based on the HTTP request methods, and the system can have multiple resources.

-This is the most mature level of Richardson’s model which encourages easy discoverability and makes it easy for the responses to be self-explanatory by using HATEOAS.
+This level is the most mature level of Richardson’s model, which encourages easy discoverability.
+This level makes it easy for the responses to be self-explanatory by using HATEOAS.

 The service leads consumers through a trail of resources, causing application state transitions as a result.